grafana/alloy/docs/sources/reference/components/otelcol/otelcol.receiver.syslog.md

 `otelcol.receiver.syslog` accepts syslog messages over the network and forwards them as logs to other `otelcol.*` components.
 It supports syslog protocols [RFC5424][] and [RFC3164][] and can receive data over `TCP` or `UDP`.

+{{< admonition type="note" >}}
-> **NOTE**: `otelcol.receiver.syslog` is a wrapper over the upstream
-> OpenTelemetry Collector `syslog` receiver.
-Bug reports or feature requests will
+`otelcol.receiver.syslog` is a wrapper over the upstream OpenTelemetry Collector `syslog` receiver.
-> be redirected to the upstream repository, if necessary.
+Bug reports or feature requests will be redirected to the upstream repository, if necessary.
+{{< /admonition >}}

-Multiple `otelcol.receiver.syslog` components can be specified by giving them different labels.
+You can specify multiple `otelcol.receiver.syslog` components by giving them different labels.

 [RFC5424]: https://www.rfc-editor.org/rfc/rfc5424
 [RFC3164]: https://www.rfc-editor.org/rfc/rfc3164